5 key takeaways. Lessons Learned from Delivering a Hybrid Workshop.

 What can a co-facilitator do?

 A co-facilitator can help set-up the tech and support the virtual participants.
-I recommend the co-facilitator be in the virtual meeting and be dedicated to supporting the virtual participant through the activities, especially if their digital literacy is low.
+We recommend the co-facilitator be in the virtual meeting and be dedicated to supporting the virtual participant through the activities, especially if their digital literacy is low.

 Senior Consultant Tim Hynes assisting the virtual participants